human-conditions/yodrew.github.io-original/_pages/darkness.md

     - opening
         - sliding
             - horizontal
-            - double hung (vertical)
+            - double-hung (vertical)
         - casement (hinged)
 - anatomy, from center of window to wall:
     1. pane: the glass itself
-    2. frame: holds pane
+    2. frame: holds pane directly, moving with it in opening windows
-    3. sash: holds frame, which closes against it.
-Often same as frame in non-opening windows.
+    3. sash: attached to wall, surrounds frame.
+In opening windows, the frame closes against the sash.
+With non-opening windows, it is often the same as the frame.
     4. sill: holds sash; it's the surface where you put plants, candles, etc, but also corresponding sides and top
-    5. recess: entire opening in wall where window is.
+    5. recess: entire opening in wall where window is installed.
 Often same as sill.
-For roller blind, measure sill where it meets wall or trim
-    6. trim: sometimes surrounds recess.
-It's on wall where it meets sill.
-If trim has a gently curved surface, bend roller blind rails to fit it.
-But do not attach blind to convoluted trim.
+    6. trim: decorative wood trim on wall at edge of recess, surrounding it.
+Not always present.
+40-100 wide, 10-20 deep.
+On wall where it meets sill.
+Joined to sill at a right angle.
     7. wall

 ##### foil